btholt/complete-intro-to-containers-v2/lessons/07-multi-container-projects/B-kubernetes.md

 ---
+description: >-
+  Learn about containers and Kubernetes, where containers are the building blocks and Kubernetes orchestrates them.
+Understand fundamental concepts like control planes, nodes, pods, services, and deployments.
+Explore how to set up Kubernetes using tools like kubectl, minikube, and Docker Desktop for local development.
+keywords:
+  - containers
+  - Kubernetes
+  - orchestration
+  - control plane
+  - nodes
+  - pods
+  - services
 ---

 I like to tell people that containers are the "simple" (simple is a relative term here) part and Kubernetes is the "hard" (hard isn't relative; Kubernetes is really hard) part.
 So if this feels hard, it's because it is.